 Green spaces contribute very positively to opportunities for people to improve their health and wellbeing.
-In line with the NPPF, the WNDP seeks to provide a range of different environments where people can be more active, maintain their independence for longer, make healthier food choices and improve their social interaction.
+In line with the NPPF (70,73,76), the WNDP seeks to provide a range of different environments where people can be more active, maintain their independence for longer, make healthier food choices and improve their social interaction.
 These spaces include community gardens and orchards, woodlands, allotments, playing fields, fitness trails and formal and informal areas for sport and recreation.

-The WNDP seeks to designate areas as Local Green Space because of their high amenity and environmental value.
-Existing green spaces are very well used and are detailed in the Watlington Green Spaces paper.
-Areas which are proposed to be designated Local Green Spaces are: Pyrton Field Allotments, Parish Recreation Ground and Playing Field, Bowling Green and Tennis Courts, The Paddock Community Garden, West Meadow, Mansle Garden, Masons Wood, Marlbrook Green and Marlbrook Green 2.
+The WNDP seeks to designate areas as Local Green Space because of their high amenity, environmental and biodiversity value.
+Existing green spaces are very well used and are detailed in WNDP 10 Watlington Green

+Spaces.
 The majority of these spaces are in the ownership of Watlington Parish Council.
 Others are in private ownership or owned by charitable trusts.
+The WNDP 10 Watlington Green Spaces document gives full site descriptions and location details.

-POLICY 5 NEW HOUSING DEVELOPMENT
+POLICY P5 NEW HOUSING DEVELOPMENT